ANPP: the Adapted Normalized Power Prior for Borrowing Information from Multiple Historical Datasets in Clinical Trials

-For the BNPP, since $a_{0k}$ is a function of only $\sigma^2_{0k}/n_{0k}$ and $v$, and we fix $\sigma^2_{01} = \sigma^2_{02} = 1$ for these simulations, the posterior densities of $a_{01}$ and $a_{02}$ will only differ if $n_{01}$ and $n_{02}$ differ.
+For the ANPP, since $a_{0k}$ is a function of only $\sigma^2_{0k}/n_{0k}$ and $v$, and we fix $\sigma^2_{01} = \sigma^2_{02} = 1$ for these simulations, the posterior densities of $a_{01}$ and $a_{02}$ will only differ if $n_{01}$ and $n_{02}$ differ.
 In addition, since $a_{0k}$ monotonically increases with $\sigma^2_{0k}/n_{0k}$, given equal variances for the historical datasets, the posterior density of $a_{0k}$ is more concentrated near zero, i.e., the historical dataset is discounted more, for larger sample sizes.
 For the BHM, it is well known that groups that have smaller sample size experience greater shrinkage toward the grand mean \citep{berry}, so for the NPP, the smaller historical dataset has to be weighted comparatively more for the NPP to match the BHM.

 In Figures \ref{multiple_sim1} and \ref{multiple_sim2}, the first column includes density plots of the current data (black line) and two historical datasets (yellow and blue lines).
-The second column includes plots of the posterior densities of $a_{01}$ and $a_{02}$ using the BNPP (yellow and blue solid lines) and the iNPP (yellow and blue dashed lines).
-The third column includes plots of the posterior densities of $\theta$ using four different priors, the BNPP (purple), the iNPP (grey), the power prior with $a_0=0$ (black) and the power prior with $a_0=1$ (pink).
+The second column includes plots of the posterior densities of $a_{01}$ and $a_{02}$ using the ANPP (yellow and blue solid lines) and the iNPP (yellow and blue dashed lines).
+The third column includes plots of the posterior densities of $\theta$ using four different priors, the ANPP (purple), the iNPP (grey), the power prior with $a_0=0$ (black) and the power prior with $a_0=1$ (pink).